JuliaImages/ImageFeatures.jl/docs/src/tutorials/object_detection.md

 The key challenge in creating a classifier is that it needs to work with variations in illumination, pose and occlusions in the image.
 To achieve this, we will train the classifier on an intermediate representation of the image instead of the pixel-based representation.
-Our ideal representation (commonly called feature vector) captures information which is useful for classification but is invariant to to small changes in illumination and occlusions.
+Our ideal representation (commonly called feature vector) captures information which is useful for classification but is invariant to small changes in illumination and occlusions.
 HOG descriptor is a gradient-based representation which is invariant to local geometric and photometric changes (i.e. shape and illumination changes) and so is a good choice for our problem.
 In fact
 HOG descriptors are widely used for object detection.